Raeef-s/ASL-Letter-Translation-/README.md

 More information about the Hand Landmark Detection can be found here: https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker

 Each feature was then appended to seperate lists within a larger list (referred to as dataColumns in DataToCSV), with each individual list acting as a column for each data type.
-The classification of the image was also added as a separate column, bringing the total number of columns to 105.
+The classification of the image was also added as a separate column, bringing the total number of columns to 106.
 This process was repeated, until every training image had been added.

 The list was then converted into a Pandas DataFrame, to save as "MediapipePredictions.csv".
 No preprocessing was done to the DataFrame to remove empty columns, as to preserve the original length.

-## Training
+## Training and Testing

-To train the model,
+The dataset was split 80-10-10 into training, test, and cross validation sets.

+To train the model, all empty rows of predictions were dropped.
+This resulted in an uneven distribution of training examples, which was accounted for by calculating the weights of each class.
+All 105 value columns were passed in as an input vector into the model.

+The model architecture consisted of three layers, including two inital 128 neuron dense layers with a ReLU activation and a final softmax activation for each classification.
+In addition, the first two dense layers used batch normalization and 40% dropout.

+### Accuracy

+The model was trained for 100 epochs, with a consistent batch size of 30.
+The model does not appear to completely converge, but shows minimal return for additional computing.

+#### Epoch 100 Training Accuracy: 0.9177
+#### Epoch 100 Training Loss: 0.2826
+#### Epoch 100 Validation Accuracy: 0.9549
+#### Epoch 100 Validation Loss: 0.1302
+#### Test Accuracy: 0.9539
+#### Test Loss: 0.1372